blockchain/components/README.md

 ## Tips
 If you want to change the library and reflect your changes on your consumer app without having to push to the repo and release, just:

-1. `git clone git@github.com:blockchain/blockchain-info-components.git`
+1. `git clone git@github.com:blockchain/components.git`
-2. `cd path-to/blockchain-info-components`
+2. `cd path-to/components`
 3. `npm link`
 4. `cd path-to/my-app`
 5. `npm link @blockchain-com/components`

-You can also use the task `npm run build:watch` on blockchain-info-components to automatically recompile the library and trigger a refresh on your app :fire:.
+You can also use the task `npm run build:watch` on `components` to automatically recompile the library and trigger a refresh on your app :fire:.

 :zap: you need to run `npm link @blockchain-com/components` everytime you run `npm i` or `yarn`...